rralph21/personal-resume-css/reflection2.md

 width / height -  sets element size.
 @media - applies styles depending on screen size list-style - controls list markers (bullets, numbers, none).

+## Code challenges

+Similar to assignment 1, the main challenge that I had on this assignment is time management since I need more time to look over the notes and use resources like w3schools.

+## Approach

+What would I do Different?
+I would honestly create a diagram to clearly layout the design of the enhancement that I wanted to do with my resume.
+Also to have a clear plan.

+## Conclusion

+Assignment 2 did not feel like an assignment but an exercise on creativity.
+Looking forward on enhancing my knowledge on HTML, CSS and future projects.